World Wide Web: HTML

 HTML can embed programs written in a scripting language such as JavaScript, which affects the behaviour and content of web pages.
 Inclusion of CSS defines the look and layout of content.
-The World Wide Web Consortium (W3C), maintainer of both the HTML and the CSS standards, has encouraged the use of CSS over explicit presentational HTML since 1997.
+The World Wide Web Consortium (W3C), maintainer of the CSS standard, has encouraged the use of CSS over explicit presentational HTML since 1997.

 Linking

 Most web pages contain hyperlinks to other related pages and perhaps to downloadable files, source documents, definitions, and other web resources.
-In the underlying HTML, a hyperlink looks like this:
+In the underlying HTML, a hyperlink is coded like this: